 All zones in the system can be armed regardless of the state of the Exit/Entry Zone when arming with a Keyfob and using an AUX key programmed as Full Set.
-Press and press and hold the a or leaving the premises.
+Press and press and hold the M or Exit keys for 1.5s when leaving the premises.
 All zones, including Home/Away Zones are armed.